 UK guidelines recommend a full blood count (FBC) for all newly diagnosed patients to screen for anaemia or polycythaemia.

-Detailed pulmonary function tests performed in specialist pulmonary function laboratories can measure diffusing capacity of the lung for carbon monoxide (DLCO), flow volume loops, and inspiratory capacity.
+Detailed pulmonary function tests performed in specialist pulmonary function laboratories can measure flow volume loops and inspiratory capacity.
 They are not used routinely but can be helpful in resolving diagnostic uncertainties and for preoperative assessment.
+Diffusing capacity of the lung for carbon monoxide (DLCO) was previously only measured in specialist laboratories; however, portable systems are now available, allowing measurements to be taken in the field.
+International guidelines from GOLD recommend a DLCO measurement if a patient with COPD has dyspnoea that is disproportionate to their degree of airflow obstruction.
+A low DLCO value (<60% predicted) in a patient with COPD is associated with decreased exercise capacity, worse health status, and increased risk of death.
 Serial peak flow measurements may distinguish COPD from asthma if there is diagnostic uncertainty.

 In young patients (<45 years) with a family history or with rapidly progressing disease and lower lobe changes on imaging tests, alpha-1 antitrypsin level should be checked.
 The World Health Organization recommends that all patients with a diagnosis of COPD should be screened once, especially in areas with high prevalence of alpha-1 antitrypsin deficiency.
 This may aid in family screening and counselling.